Brief History of Palm Beach County

 The Record Services Center public view area is located in the Main Courthouse in downtown West Palm Beach at 205 North Dixie Highway, 4th floor.

-Additionally, customers may obtain copies of records starting in 1968 to present online at the Clerk & Comptroller’s website or at Clerk & Comptroller branch locations in Delray Beach, Palm Beach Gardens and Belle Glade.
+Additionally, customers may obtain copies of records going back to 1968 online at the Clerk & Comptroller’s website or at Clerk & Comptroller branch locations in Delray Beach, Palm Beach Gardens and Belle Glade.

 Cost to Do Research